browndeer/coprthr/doc/coprthr_primer/coprthr_primer_stdcl_examples.md

 ~~~

 In example 2, we make use of the macro COEF to modify the outer product
- calculation so as to multiple the result by a fixed constant value.
+ calculation so as to multiply the result by a fixed constant value.
 In order to
- do this we replace the previous clopen() and clsym() calls with the code shown
+ do this, we replace the previous clopen() and clsym() calls with the code shown
  below.
 Notice the flag CLLD_NOBUILD.
 This flag tells clopen() to defer the
  compilation and build.
 Then we call clbuild() which allows us to pass in
  arbitrary compiler options that will be used in the compilation of the kernel